Published on 12 April 2021

 - Restrict/eliminate fluid movement between the formations.

 Coping with sustained casing pressure (SCP)

 In numerous cases, the cement bond sets with fluid or gas migrations.
 Such micro annulus occurrences give what we commonly call channeling.

 In this case, the client had Bradenhead pressures in the B and C annulus during drilling.

-There had some previous failing attempts with inflatable or compressive packer technologies.
+There had been some previous failing attempts with inflatable or compressive packer technologies.
 The whole did not give consistent results.

 Changing the game with Saltel Xpandable external casing packer (ECP).

 The external casing Packer expanded in green cement during primary cementing operations.
-The ECP isolates the high-pressure zone, and blocks any flow or migration in the annulus.
+The ECP isolates the high-pressure zone and blocks any flow or migration in the annulus.
 Likewise, it supports the cement column until it is cured up to the surface.

 Besides, the average setting depth was 650-1000 ft.